 UCLA has its own place in the early development of educating the nurse practitioner.
 The Schools of Medicine and Nursing were among the first seven family nurse practitioner programs funded by the Health Resources Service Administration (HRSA) in 1971.
 In 1994, the school established one of the West’s first (and largest) acute care nurse practitioner programs.

 The School of Nursing offers a two-year course of graduate study leading to the Master of Science in Nursing (M.S.N.) designed to prepare registered nurses with a bachelor's degree in nursing for advanced practice.
 The M.S.N.
-Advanced Practice/Postlicensure program prepares nurse administrators, nurse practitioners and clinical nurse specialists.
+Advanced Practice Registered Nurse/Postlicensure program prepares nurse practitioners and clinical nurse specialists.